Nutrition & bone health

 walls.
 Both Gla proteins are essential for proper calcium metabolism, and neither

-can be fully activated with adequate vitamin K.
+can be fully activated without adequate vitamin K.

 These assertions are supported by a wide range of clinical data; for example: